RAE Bedford

 Naval Air Department and the BEA Helicopters Experimental Unit was here at some point.

 The airfield was decommissioned in February 1994 after a lengthy study determined that flight operations should be centralised at Boscombe Down in Wiltshire.
 Due to the cost and impracticality of relocating the Advanced Flight Simulator system the site retains some of its development work (under the banner of QinetiQ from mid-2001 onwards).
 As of early 2007, QinetiQ have sold their remaining stake in the Bedford Airfield site (as well as the nearby 'Wind Tunnel' site) and are planning to relocate the remaining staff to Farnborough in early 2008, finally ending the site's long association with military aviation.

 The airfield officially closed in March 1994 and sold in 1996 with the RAE having become the Defence Evaluation and Research Agency (DERA).
-DERA consolidated its experimental flying operations at Boscombe Down, moving aircraft from Farnborough as well as Bedford.
+DERA consolidated its experimental flying operations at Boscombe Down, moving aircraft from Farnborough Airfield as well as Bedford.

+The site is now Bedford Autodrome.
 The wind tunnel site is now the Twinwoods Business Park and some of the buildings are in commercial use.
-Red Bull Racing use the remaining horizontal wind tunnel and Twinwoods Adventure use the vertical wind tunnel, previously the Vertical Spinning Tunnel (VST) for indoor skydiving.

-The VST was converted in 2005 by Bodyflight to be the first indoor skydiving wind tunnel in the UK, and at 16.4 ft in diameter remains the largest.
-On 1 March 2019, Historic England listed the VST as Grade II due to its historic and architectural interest.
+Red Bull Racing use the remaining horizontal wind tunnel.
+The Vertical Spinning Tunnel (VST) was converted in 2005 by Bodyflight to be the first indoor skydiving wind tunnel in the UK, and at 16.4 ft in diameter remains the largest.
+On 1 March 2019, Historic England listed the VST as grade II due to its historic and architectural interest.
 The rest of the building was converted in 2007 and is used by Twinwoods Adventure as a multi-activity centre.